particle-iot/docs/src/content/en/shared/firmware.md

 RGB
 ---

-This library allows the user to control the RGB LED on the front of the Spark Core.
+This library allows the user to control the RGB LED on the front of the device.

 ```cpp
 // EXAMPLE CODE